-The Group has a liability to service customers who have purchased subscriptions in advance and recognises revenue when that subscription service has been delivered.
+The Group has a performance obligation to service customers who have purchased subscriptions in advance and recognises revenue when that subscription service has been delivered.
 Commission income is derived from trailing commissions on funds management and insurance products under a contract to distribute products to the InvestSMART client base.
+Funds management fees are recognised based on net assets under management at the end of each day.
 Revenue is recognised as the performance obligation is satisfied.
-Management is continuing its assessment of applying the new standard on the Group's financial statements, however, it is not expected that it will result in a material impact.
+Management has assessed the impact of applying the new standard on the Group's financial statements will not be material from the adoption date of 1 July 2018.